snap-stanford/snap-python-64/doc/source/reference/table.rst

       .. describe:: Classify(Predicate, LabelAttr, PositiveLabel, NegativeLabel)

-         Adds a label attribute, *LabelAttr*, with positive labels, a :class:`TInt` given by *PositiveLabel*, on rows selected according to the :class:`TPredicate` *Predicate*, and negative labels, a :class:`TInt` given by *NegativeLabel*, on the rest.
+         Adds a label attribute, *LabelAttr*, with positive labels, a :class:`TInt64` given by *PositiveLabel*, on rows selected according to the :class:`TPredicate` *Predicate*, and negative labels, a :class:`TInt64` given by *NegativeLabel*, on the rest.

       .. describe:: ClassifyAtomic(Attr1, Attr2, Cmp, LabelAttr, PositiveLabel,
                                    NegativeLabel)